Brooklyn New York Pizza

 Ops serves up delicious sourdough pizzas topped with trendy ingredients, including provolone cheese, broccoli rabe, potatoes, guanciale and house mozzarella cheese, and mortadella loaded with pickled peppers.

 These puffy, thick-crusted mozzarella cheese pizzas are fluffy and crisp in all the right ways, a perfect mix of the sloppy Neopolitan pizza and the crispy thin NYC pies.
-The venue is dimly-lit, trendy, and packed with New Yorkers.
-Don't skip the legendary onion-loaded Cicero or the cheese calzone.

 Website: opsbk.com